eunkjee/npp-web-proto/user_manual/user_manual_en.md

 ## View reliability results
 After submitting the results, you can view the estimated reliability results, specifically the **mean** values and **Markov chain Monte Carlo (MCMC) simulation traces** of the following reliability metrics:

+- You can save the reliability calculation results to a file and load the saved file to view the results as a graph.

 - Probability of Failure on Demand (PFD): probablity that safety software failed to take action when the demand condition is satisfied
     - Demand is a plant condition that requires the actuation of safety systems.
     - Eg. demand in reactor protection system: the condition that the trip signal should be produced